Do not just follow the path - walk strong and make your own.

 centuries which started as a religious pilgrimage.

-We are not unfamiliar with España, but our previous travels were in the far south, Andalusia.
-The Camino transcends the North, through Green Spain .
+We are not familiar with España verde, as our previous travels were in the far south, Andalusia.
+The Camino transcends the North, through Green Spain.
 It is a huge trek that will take this year to plan in order to get ourselves ready mentally and physically as well as gaining all the information we will need.
 The idea of trekking nearly five hundred miles became sort of a personal recovery plan.
 To rescue ourselves from the mediocrity of daily life in Vancouver.
 Getting fat, lazy and winding happy hour back 15 minutes each day and then sleeping through the six o’clock news!
 But why the ‘Way of St. James’?
 And such a distance?
 We are not Catholic, and can’t even call ourselves religious.
 Is it a challenge in this late portion of life?
 A last stand in our autumn before winter sets in?
 Yes Why?
 Is it a small tribute to Pope John Paul II because he actually started the crack in the Berlin Wall that eventually ended communism in Eastern Europe.
 John Paul courageously went into his homeland Poland and pushed religion in the faces of the communists to start the most important process of change in any society – ideas.
 Why?
 The personal challenge.
 With each painful step perhaps one digs out the dust and dirt of one's personality to expose the truth.
 And isn't your personal truth the culmination of learning oneself?
 Isn't that part of the goal of life?
 Finding out who you are?
 The

 Camino Frances